lans-untout/untout-framework-persistence/README.md

 3. Repository gets a connection from the connection factory.
 4. Dapper executes SQL with parameters.
 5. Name adapter keeps table/column naming consistent with your database.

+6. For transactions, use `DapperExecutor.ExecuteInTransactionAsync` to ensure atomicity.

 ## Getting started (minimal steps)